GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    have the same spatial coordinate system.
 Location also defines default computational region.

 #. **Mapset** is a subdirectory in a location.
-It helps to organize maps
+It helps to organize
-   into logical groups or helps to separate parallel work of more users on the same project (within one location).
+   maps into logical groups or to separate parallel work of more users on the same project (within one location).

-When you start GRASS you must to defined all these three items, see figure bellow.
+When starting GRASS you must to define all these three items, see figure bellow.

 .. figure:: images/welcome-screen.png

    GRASS startup screen to choose database, location, and mapset.

-The user have write access only to the current mapset, but she/he can access also maps from other mapset within one location, see figure bellow.
+The user have write permission only to the current mapset, maps from other mapsets within one location can be read without restrictions (if not defined on OS level), see figure bellow.
 The list of visible mapsets can be modified in menu :menuselection:`Settings --> GRASS working environment --> Mapset access`.

 .. figure:: images/mapset-access.png
    :class: small

    Dialog for modifying mapset search path.

-The access to maps from other locations requires to reproject a selected map by :grasscmd:`r.proj` (raster maps) or :grasscmd:`v.proj` (vector maps).
+Accessing maps from other locations requires to reproject selected map by :grasscmd:`r.proj` (raster maps) or :grasscmd:`v.proj` (vector maps).
 GRASS doesn't support so-called reprojection-on-the-fly.

-.. notecmd:: GRASS can be started also from command line specifying
-             full path to the mapset.
+.. notecmd:: GRASS can be started specifying full path to the mapset

    .. code-block:: bash